-The financial crisis of 2008 and the Swiss "miracle"
+The financial crisis of 2008 and the Swiss ‘miracle’

 The minimum exchange rate threshold, which was criticised both when it was introduced and when it was revoked, proved to be quite helpful in terms of restoring profit margins to export companies in the most sensitive period of the crisis.
 Living with a strong franc and a narrow domestic market, Swiss companies have long specialised in high quality products and niche markets.
 As a result, Switzerland sank less into recession than other countries in 2009 and regained decent growth rates more quickly.
 It should be noted, however, that after the abolition of the minimum exchange rate threshold in 2015, GDP growth weakened again.

 Switzerland has also known how to harness the major measures taken by the US and Europe central banks to the benefit of its economy.
-EU members and the United States account for almost 70% of Switzerland's exports.
+EU members and the US account for almost 70% of Switzerland's exports.

 In comparison to many other countries, Switzerland has pulled off a small "miracle" by managing to overcome the crisis without accumulating colossal debts.
 On the contrary, in the last decade the state has even reduced its debt level, continuously securing billions in profits – with the exception of a mini deficit in 2014.